webOS-TV-app-samples/DB8/README.md

 using [putKind()](https://webostv.developer.lge.com/develop/references/database#putkind) method first.
 The following code sample shows how to create a kind using the method.

-- private parameter: The private parameter is available on webOS TV 3.0 or later.
+- `private`: The private parameter is available on webOS TV 3.0 or later.
 If the private parameter is true, when an app is uninstalled, the kind is also removed.
-- schema parameter: The schema parameter is optional.
+- `schema`: The schema parameter is optional.
 If you define the schema, you must put the valid data that conforms to the schema format.
 For more information about the schema, refer to the [Schema Enforcement](https://webostv.developer.lge.com/develop/guides/db8-usage#schema-enforcement) page.